-Pokémon never really went out of style, but the franchise has been on people’s minds, thanks to mobile phenomenon Pokémon Go.
-The augmented reality take on the series is introducing — or reintroducing — thousands of players to the long-running standard-bearer for monster collecting games.
-Pokémon is essentially like any other turn-based RPG.
-Like Final Fantasy, Chrono Trigger, and Dragon Quest, you assemble your party, level them up, customize their abilities, and engage in random battles against enemies while exploring your world.
-The real draw of Pokémon has always been collecting tiny creatures that populate the world.
-While not quite as common as the standard RPG, there are still quite a few to choose from, all of which benefit from their own unique look and gameplay.
+Pokémon is essentially like any other turn-based RPG, like Final Fantasy, Chrono Trigger, and Dragon Quest.
+You assemble your party, level them up, customize their abilities, and engage in random battles against enemies while exploring your world.
+The real draw of Pokémon has always been collecting tiny creatures that populate the world and battling them against one another.
+While this format is not quite as common as the standard RPG, there are still quite a few to choose from, all of which benefit from their own unique look and gameplay.

 Yo-Kai Watch, a series of Japanese video games with a companion cartoon and manga from RPG developer Level-5, has become a cross-media phenomenon on par with Pokémon in Japan.
 The series follows Nate, a young boy who has a special watch that lets him hunt and capture Yo-Kai, ghostly entities from Japanese folklore.
 Players collect Yo-Kai by feeding them the types of food they like, then defeating them in battle with other Yo-Kai they’ve collected.
 In other words, it’s a lot like Pokémon, but with a distinctly Japanese look and feel.